shahkv95/Optimise.me/README.md

-# Code-Optimisation
+# Code-Optimization
-This repository is created to focus on code optimisation.
+This repository is created to focus on code optimization.
 Today in the world of programming, where everywhere - everything is getting coded.
-It is very important to write optimised code.
+It is very important to write optimized code.
 We need to focus on various complexities involved.

 <b>I will update the readme.md file soon.
 Till then you can work on the issues if you wishes to. </b>